Do you know what to do if you find your child injured in a car accident?

 Seek Medical Treatment Right Away

-Spinal injuries, internal organ damage, or brain injury might not show up right away.
-Younger children and infants can’t express the pain that they might be feeling.
+Spinal injuries, internal organ damage, or brain injury might not appear right away.
+Younger children and infants can’t express the pain they might be feeling.

 Make sure a doctor examines your child after the crash.
 Continue to check on them for a few weeks following the accident.
 Stay on top of the recommended medical care so your child can make a full recovery.

 If you were also injured, complete the exercises recommended by a physical therapist.
-Encourage your child to continue their activities, so you can both recover.
+Please encourage your child to continue their activities, so you can both recover.

 Get a New Car Seat

-Even if the accident was minimal, consider buying a new car seat right away.
+Even if the accident was minimal, consider buying a new car seat.
 You might not see the damage done, but for peace of mind, replace it.
 Your insurance company might even provide funds for this cost.

 Get an Experienced Lawyer

-If you are injured in a car accident, work with a knowledgeable car accident lawyer after the collision.
+If you are injured in a car accident, work with a knowledgeable Iowa personal injury lawyer after the collision.
 They will collect information and evidence to prove the other driver’s negligence.